kmakmichael/uop_seniorproject/readme.md

 Uses UDS sockets to receive input from the sensors and send commands to the brake controls.

 The full report for our project can be found [here]().

+Each subfolder was once its own repository.
+In the process of cleaning this account and squashing them down, commit history has been lost.